 Here’s my first bicycle, a Huffy Convertible, named for the ability to lose its training wheels, (or maybe to use them for other purposes).
 It’s shown on 27th Street, on the far side of our block in Lubbock, just feet from the spot where a few years later I would break my arm in a skating accident.
 I don’t recognize the extra fender stays, and I’d forgotten about the bell.
 The camera was a half-frame 127 model that I think I got in the mail in exchange for box-tops.
 Circa 1956.

 The J.C.Higgins Era.
 The next couple of bikes I had experience with came from Sears.
 My new friend Jim Hudson took pity on me and let me ride his 26″ (at the time I was the taller).
-Somewhere I have a picture of myself in my Little League uniform standing with Jim’s bike.
+Here’s a picture of me in my Little League uniform standing in my front yard with Jim’s bike.

 Some while later I came into a modest sum of money that I didn’t spend at the hobby shop, and made a trip to Sears in the hope of securing one of those “English Racers” that everybody wanted.
 Parental opposition made this impossible, and I came home with a chrome-plated bike with a sprung front end, a “tank” with dual headlights, and a carrier that I think had a little taillight built in.
-I don’t believe I was happy being seen with this one either.
+I’m not sure that I was happy being seen with this one either.